United-Codes/cloudofficeprint-python/examples/multiple_request_merge_example/multiple_request_merge_example.md

     cop.config.ServerConfig(api_key=API_KEY)
 )
 ```
-If you have a cloud Office Print server running on localhost (e.g. on-premise version), replace the server url by the localhost url: http://localhost:8010
+If you have a Cloud Office Print server running on localhost (e.g. on-premise version), replace the server url by the localhost url: http://localhost:8010

 We also need to create the main element-collection object that contains all our data.
 Let's say we have 100 different customers for who we need to fill in the template and we want to merge the resulting files into a PDF.
 In this example, we are just going to repeat the property 'test' with value 'test' 100 times, but normally you would have different data for each customer.
 ```python